apache/turbine-archetypes/trunk/turbine-webapp-4.0/src/main/resources/archetype-resources/docs/README.txt

 					  ## the application schema defined
 					  ## in src/main/torque-schema

-You should now insert the sample data file provided as Torque 4.0 has disabled the datasql task.
+You should now check the database tables and if some data is missing insert the sample data file provided as Torque 4.0 has disabled the datasql task.

 mvn jetty:run         ## Now you can launch your new Turbine application